August-Schleich/GIF-Creator/README.md

 - You will ned to save your clip in the same directory as the converter for the Gif to be made.

-- Simply assaign your Desired video clip to "clip" variable by Placeing file where it reads "VIDEO FILE HERE".
+- Simply assign your Desired video clip to "clip" variable by Placeing file where it reads "VIDEO FILE HERE".

 - if the clip is successfully created into a GIF, the terminal will output "Done!" and your GIF will appear in the same directory.